 Conclusion: Is changing your phone number necessary?

-Although changing your phone number has several pros (advantages), it is not ideal to do so unless (absolutely) necessary.
+Although changing your phone number has several pros and cons, it is not ideal to do so unless (absolutely) necessary.

 Despite these advantages, there are many disadvantages to changing your phone number, especially on the business/professional levels.